dougpowers/vim-mapper/README.md

 > _Vim-style registers are planned for future releases.
 Currently, only a single register is available for nodes._

 ### Tabs
-Vim-Mapper supports tabbed sheets.
+VimMapper supports tabbed sheets.
 Press `Ctrl-t` to create a new tab.
 Press `Ctrl-Tab` and `Ctrl-Shift-Tab` to move between tabs.
 Press `Ctrl-Shift-t` to create a new tab with a prompt to enter a tab name.
 Press `Ctrl-r` to rename the active tab.
 Press `Ctrl-w` to delete a tab.
 This operation cannot be undone and will remove any nodes in that tab.
 Use yanks to move any desired nodes to other tabs before deleting a tab.

 ### Node Snipping and Insertion
 A non-root node in a linear chain (one that has only two neighbors) can be cut and its neighbors joined by pressing `x`.